martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 ## Virtualization

-The second option, and one that has fewer issues with venue availability, is to make a meeting fully remote.
+The second option, and one that has fewer issues with venue availability, is to make a meeting fully online.
 This requires different IETF processes and logistical operations that are outside the scope of this document.

 ## Postponement